American eel: Life cycle

 This is the sexually immature adult stage of American eel.
 They begin to develop a yellow color and a creamy or yellowish belly.
 In this phase, the eels are still mainly nocturnal.
-Those remained in estuarine environment continue to go through their life cycle more quickly than those traveled into freshwater.
+Those remaining in estuarine environment continue to go through their life cycle more quickly than those that traveled into freshwater.
 Those in freshwater, however, tend to live longer and attain much larger sizes.

 Sexual differentiation occurs during the yellow stage and appears to be strongly influenced by environmental conditions.
 Krueger and Oliveira (1999) suggested that density was the primary environmental factor influencing the sex ratio of eels in a river, with high densities promoting the production of males.
 From life history traits of four rivers of Maine, Oliveira and McCleave (2000) evaluated that sexual differentiation was completed by 270 mm total length.